rmott-littler/simplesamlphp/docs/simplesamlphp-reference-idp-hosted.md

     ];
     /* ... */

 The entity ID must be a URI, that is unlikely to change for technical or political reasons.
-We recommend it to be a domain name, like such, if your organization's main domain is `example.org`.
-The URL does not have to resolve to actual content, it's just an identifier:
+We recommend it to be a domain name you own.
+The URL does not have to resolve to actual content, it's just an identifier.
+If your organization's domain is `example.org`:

     https://example.org/saml-idp